In 2005, Steve Jobs gave a commencement address that I think speaks volumes to writers. Here is a link.

 Booklist praised my novel, Cracking the Ice (Westside Books), saying, "Hendrickson’s debut novel paints a gripping account of a courageous young man rising above evil."

-Since then, Pentucket Publishing has published two additional novels of mine: Bubba Goes for Broke (writing as David Bawdy) and Body Check.
+Since then, Pentucket Publishing has published three additional novels of mine: Bubba Goes for Broke (writing as David Bawdy), Body Check, and my latest, Offside.

-My award-winning short stories have appeared in numerous anthologies and magazines (with one forthcoming in Ellery Queen's Mystery Magazine and another in the Fiction River anthology series).
+My award-winning short stories have appeared in numerous anthologies and magazines, including Ellery Queen's Mystery Magazine and the Fiction River anthology series.

 My titles have populated multiple e-book bestseller lists.

 I’ve published over one thousand works of nonfiction ranging from sports journalism to humor and essays.
 I've been honored with the Joe Concannon Hockey East Media Award and the Murray Kramer Scarlet Quill Award for my sports coverage on US College Hockey Online where over 400,000 readers follow my columns, stories, and features.